osquibb/article-manager-app/NOTES.md

   (if >0 and <4 next or prev available, populate with next or prev + articles on current page to make a list of 4 or max possible if less than 4)

+- separate sync searchResults and folder-1 function called on every componentDidUpdate??

 - encapsulate populateSearchResults(searchTerm) <- which would include the wiki fetch and navigateSearchResults(next,prev) in separate functions.